-- 13. Dependence of Borrowers on Contributions and Operating Revenue.
-Eligible Ministries that are granted Loans by CGIF generally are primarily dependent upon contributions from their respective memberships to meet the repayment of principal and interest on the Loans.
-Because of population shifts, changing economic conditions or other unpredictable factors, these Eligible Ministries may not receive sufficient funds to meet their obligations to CGIF. - 14.
-Limited Remedies of CGIF.
-CGIF's remedies against a defaulting borrower may be limited by the terms of the mortgage agreement relating to the mortgaged property.
-CGIF does not anticipate, as a general rule, obtaining a personal guarantee on its Loans. - 15.
-Limited Market Values of Property Securing CGIF Loans.
-CGIF has not adopted a formal policy limiting the ratio amounts to the value of the property securing the Loans but will generally limit the amount to 75% of the cost of constructing or remodeling a building (80% for a new congregation constructing its first unit).
-Because the market for denominational buildings is limited, their market value may be substantially less than the cost of constructing or remodeling them. - 16.
-Not Comparable to Commercial Lender.
-Due to CGIF's relationship with its borrowers, it may accommodate partial, deferred, or late payments from borrowers, and may restructure or refinance Loans in situations where a typical commercial lender would not.
-CGIF may make Loans to borrowers that are not able to secure financing from commercial lenders. - 17.
-Loyalty of Directors.
-Although directors of CGIF have a duty to protect the interests of the Certificate holders, they may be influenced to some extent by loyalty to the Florida Baptist Convention and/or the Southern Baptist Convention in deciding whether to approve Loan applications or to foreclose mortgages given by defaultingborrowers. - 18.
+- 21. Loyalty of Directors.
+Although directors of CGIF have a duty to protect the interests of the Certificate holders, they may be influenced to some extent by loyalty to the Florida Baptist Convention and/or the Southern Baptist Convention in deciding whether to approve Loan applications or to foreclose mortgages given by defaulting borrowers. - 22.
 Liability for Claims Against Related Organizations.
 As a separate corporation, CGIF is generally not liable for claims against the Florida Baptist State Convention, the Florida Baptist Foundation, Florida Baptist Financial Services, Inc. or any other Southern Baptist Convention or any other church, association, state convention, institution or agency affiliated with the Southern Baptist Convention.
 It is possible, however, that in the event of claims against any of the foregoing, and particularly against the Florida Baptist Foundation and Florida Baptist Financial Services, Inc., the claimants might contend that CGIF is also liable.
-See "History of CGIF and the Offering" and "Summary of Relationships."

-- 19. Repayment of Certificates is Not Guaranteed by Other Organizations.
+See "History of CGIF and the Offering" and "Summary of Relationships." - 23.
+Repayment of Certificates is Not Guaranteed by Other Organizations.
 The Certificates are not guaranteed by the Florida Baptist Foundation.
 Florida Baptist Financial Services, Inc., the Florida Baptist State Convention, or any other organization.
-Certificate holders must rely solely upon CGIF to pay the interest and principal on Certificates. - 20.
+Certificate holders must rely solely upon CGIF to pay the interest and principal on Certificates. - 24.
 Possible Weak Loan Demand.
-If the demand for mortgage loans is weak, the income derived from alternative investments may not be sufficient to cover interest payments to Certificate holders. - 21.
+If the demand for mortgage loans is weak, the income derived from alternative investments may not be sufficient to cover interest payments to Certificate holders. - 25.
 Right to Change Policies.
-CGIF reserves the right to change its policies and procedures generally, including loan, investment, and other policies described in this Offering Circular. - 22.
+CGIF reserves the right to change its policies and procedures generally, including loan, investment, and other policies described in this Offering Circular. - 26.
 Certain Tax Considerations.
 No investment in the Certificates is eligible to be treated as a deductible charitable contribution for Federal income tax purposes.
 Any investor should be able to bear the full risk of such investment in any Certificates, including any associated tax consequences.
-See "Tax Matters." - 23.
+See "Tax Matters." - 27.
 Federal and State Law.
 Future changes in federal or state laws may adversely affect CGIF's ability to continue to sell Certificates.